th-1082/My-uBlock-And-Pihole-Setup/README.md

 Feel free to use any of the lists, I will try to update at least one list per week.
 If you encounter an issue with a filter, please submit it as an issue and I'll get to it as soon as I can.

 # Note to Community
-I am waging an all-out war against text to speech Reddit videos on YouTube.
+I am waging an all-out war against <strong>text to speech Reddit videos on YouTube</strong>.
 These videos are just plain lazy and it drives me insane when they appear in my recommended.
 I need as many people to help with this project as possible.

-Please submit the names of any channels that match this criteria and I will add them to the content filter list, <em>same day shipping!</em>
+Please submit the names of any channels that match this criteria and I will add them to the content filter list with <em>free same day shipping!</em>